Forest officer

 Helpful to have

-Qualifications that show an interest and understanding of the natural environment such as Skills for Work Rural Skills (SCQF 4) or the John Muir Award.
+Qualifications or volunteering experience that show an interest and understanding of the natural environment.
+This could be Skills for Work Rural Skills (SCQF 4), the John Muir Award or a Duke of Edinburgh's Award.